-During drought seasons, the City of Bellevue follows a water shortage management plan which is based on the voluntary curtailment of water usage by Bellevue residents, as well as a 50% reduction in normal irrigation usages on City property.
-For a detailed description of the City of Bellevue Parks and Community Services Department's Water Shortage Response Plan, see appendix.
-The Parks Department, in cooperation with the Utilities Department, also adheres to the City-wide Water Shortage Contingency Plan, adopted in 1994.
-Water restrictions are kept in effect until resevoirs are returned to a safe level, and water quality testing has proven the water safe to drink.
+During periods of drought, the City of Bellevue follows a water shortage management plan which is based on the voluntary curtailment of water usage by Bellevue residents, as well as a 50% reduction in normal irrigation usages on city property.
+For a detailed description of the City of Bellevue Parks & Community Services Department's Water Shortage Response Plan, see appendix.
+The Parks Department, in cooperation with the Utilities Department, also adheres to the Citywide Water Shortage Contingency Plan, adopted in 1994.
+Water restrictions are kept in effect until resevoirs are returned to safe levels and water quality testing has confirmed that the city's drinking water is safe for the public to consume.